 Topical Applications.
 Coconut oil topicals for dogs may assist with dry and cracked paws or sensitive skin.
 This may be what your furbaby needs.

 Sublingual administration of CBD oil is the fastest delivery method because the glands in this area allow the CBD to diffuse directly into the bloodstream.
 You'll see results within 20-60 minutes.

 If you're giving your dog a different CBD product, such as a CBD bite or chew, you can typically expect to see results within 30-45 minutes.

-Keep in mind as well that if you're not seeing any results with CBD oil for dogs, it's perfectly safe to increase your dog's dosage, so long as you stay within the recommended dosage guidelines of 1-5mg of CBD per 10lbs of body weight.
+Every dog is different, so results may vary.
+If you're not seeing any results with CBD oil for dogs, it's perfectly safe to increase your dog's dosage within the recommended dosage guidelines of 1-5mg of CBD per 10lbs of body weight.

 Here are just a few things to look out for:

 When shopping around, you'll see terms like "full-spectrum", "isolate," or "broad spectrum.
 While all three can support your pet's health, the full spectrum oil contains the most cannabinoids and has more potent health benefits, whereas isolate oils ONLY contain CBD.
 You want the full plant benefits, including the terpenes and flavonoids that are present in hemp.